The Chicago Cubs scored three runs — on zero hits — in the eighth inning, rallying to defeat the host Miami Marlins, 4-3, on Wednesday night.

 It was Chicago’s second straight win, giving the Cubs the series victory.
 Chicago scored the go-ahead run in the eighth in both of its victories in this series.

 Fortes slugged a two-run homer and Lewin Diaz added a solo shot to lead Miami (61-89).
-The Marlins haven’t won a series since taking two of three from the Oakland A’s in late August.
+The Marlins haven’t won a series since taking two of three from the Oakland A’s (Aug.
+22-24).

 Neither starter earned a decision.